 You need permission to enter the Salt Desert as it is reckoned to be a sensitive area due to its proximity to the Pakistani border.

 Written permission is required, which can be obtained on the way at the Bhirandiyara village (famous for mawa, a sweet made from milk) checkpoint, around 55 kilometres from Bhuj.

 The cost of the permit is 100 INR per person and 50 INR for a car.
 One has to submit a photocopy of the ID proof and has to show the original as well.
 Permission can also be obtained from the Gujarat Police DSP office in Bhuj near Jubilee Ground (it’s closed Sundays, and every second and fourth Saturday).

 Rann Utsav Guide for the Activities to Pursue

 A lot of interesting activities can be pursued at the festival as per my experience and hence, Rann Utsav guide.
-Let me share them for you –
+Let me share them with you –

 Fly high in the sky like a bird to enjoy wonderful city views.